cyberrie/Bootstrap-Portfolio/README.md

 To recreate my portfolio from last week, using Bootstrap, with some conditions, as below:

-- A navigation bar: either Bootstrap or my own.
+- A navigation bar: either Bootstrap or my own
-- Links should beincluded that are applicable to your portfolio and navigate to appropriate sections.
+- Links should be included that are applicable to portfolio and navigate to appropriate sections
-- A jumbotron featuring your picture, your name, and any other information you'd like to include.
+- A jumbotron featuring the picture, name, and any other desired information
-- About me and skills expected to learn from this course
+- Section about me, including skills expected to learn from this course
-- A section displaying your work in grid: use Bootstrap cards for each project, with brief description of your work.
+- A section displaying work in grid (Bootstrap): use Bootstrap cards for each project, with brief description of each.
 Each project will should link to your projects.
-- All hyperlinks should have a hover effect.
+- All hyperlinks should have a hover effect
-- All buttons should display a box shadow upon hover.
+- All buttons should display a box shadow upon hover
 - A footer section

 ## Portfolio Demo

-The following animation shows the web aplication's appearance:
+The following animation shows my web aplication's appearance:

 ![portfolio demo](./images/bootstrap-portfolio-demo.gif)